arkency/unattended-upgrades-cookbook/README.md

 You should overwrite `origins` attribute when you don't want to use default origins.

-Blacklist contains a list of names of packages that should not be updated.
+Blacklist is a list of names of packages that should not be updated.

 Speed limit is the maximal download speed in KB.
-When you don't want a limit set it to `nil`.
+When you don't want a limit it should be set to `nil`.

 License and Authors
 ===================